jeromeetienne/AssetCollector/README.md

   * this option provide a lot more imformation to the downloader.
   * assume the server is running on the local box
   * it would remove all the automatice download in browser issue
+* put the proxy on google application engine and thus remove the server need ?
+  * would be nice... but i dunno how to do it in gae :)